jeffryjdelarosa/documentation-user/inventory/routes/strategies/removal.rst

 What is a Removal Strategy (FIFO, LIFO, and FEFO)?
 ==================================================

-Removal strategies are usually defined in picking operations to select the best products in order to optimize the distance for the worker, for quality control purposes or to first move the products with the closest expiration.
+| Removal strategies are usually defined in picking operations to select
+  the best products in order to optimize the distance for the worker, for quality control purposes or to first move the products with the closest expiration date.

-When a product movement needs to be done, Odoo will find available products that can be assigned to the transfer.
+| When a product movement needs to be done, Odoo will find available
+  products that can be assigned to the transfer.
 The way Odoo assigns these products depends on the *removal strategy* that is defined in the *product category* or on *the location*.

 Configuration
 =============

-In order to be able to identify some units from other ones, in Odoo, you need to track them either by lot or by serial number.
-In the Inventory application, go to :menuselection:`Configuration --> Settings`.
+| In order to be able to identify some units from other ones, in Odoo, you
+  need to track them either by lot or by serial number.
+Go to :menuselection:`Inventory --> Configuration --> Settings`.

-Activate *Storage Locations*, *Multi-Step Routes* and *Lots & Serial Numbers*.
+| Activate *Storage Locations*, *Multi-Step Routes* and *Lots &
+  Serial Numbers*.

 .. image:: media/removal_01.png
    :align: center
+   :alt: Enabling lots and serial numbers to use FIFO, LIFO and FEFO strategies

-In case you want to work with FEFO, *Expiration Dates* should also be activated.
+| In case you want to work with FEFO, *Expiration Dates* should also be
+  activated.

-You can then define your removal strategy, either on :menuselection:`Product Categories` via the :menuselection:`Inventory application --> Configuration --> Product Categories`, or on Locations via the :menuselection:`Inventory application --> Configuration --> Locations`.
+| You can then define your removal strategy, either on *Product
+  Categories* via the :menuselection:`Inventory --> Configuration --> Product
+  Categories`, or on *Locations*, in :menuselection:`Inventory --> Configuration --> Locations`.

 .. image:: media/removal_02.png
    :align: center
+   :alt: Selecting the good removal strategy on the product category form

 .. image:: media/removal_03.png
    :align: center
+   :alt: Selecting the removal strategy on the location form

 Removal Strategy Types
 ======================